FindMySchool LogoFindMySchool

 The tone of official material places inclusion and belonging at the centre, particularly for students who want a larger peer group and a wide menu of courses and activities.
 External evidence aligns with this, with students described as feeling safe and valuing the inclusive culture, including those with special educational needs and disabilities.

 A-level outcomes sit around the middle of the England distribution.
-Ranked 1436th in England and 1st in Basingstoke for A-level outcomes (FindMySchool ranking, based on official data), performance is in line with the middle 35% of providers in England (25th to 60th percentile).
+Ranked 1,223rd out of 2,549 providers in England and 1st in Basingstoke for A-level academic outcomes (FindMySchool ranking, based on official data), performance is in line with the middle of the national A-level table.

 The most useful way to interpret this is not that the college is weak academically, but that outcomes are consistent with a large sixth form serving a broad intake and offering both academic and vocational routes at scale.
 Students seeking top-end grade concentration should pay attention to subject-level patterns and entry requirements, because performance can vary considerably by programme in large colleges.